ibm-cloud-docs/CDN/feature-descriptions.md

 CDN can be configured to use HTTPS protocol to serve the content securely to the end users.
 This configuration requires that an SSL certificate must be set up as part of the CDN configuration.
 Two types of SSL certificate options are available for HTTPS: [Wildcard certificate](/docs/infrastructure/CDN?topic=CDN-about-https#wildcard-certificate-support) and [Domain validated (DV) Subject Alternative Name (SAN) certificate](/docs/infrastructure/CDN?topic=CDN-about-https#san-certificate-suport).
 This type will be referred to also as a _SAN certificate_ in this documentation.

 The type of SSL Certificate to use is an important consideration for HTTPS CDN.
 Wildcard certificate configuration setup is fast, but it has the downside that the CDN is accessible only by means of a CNAME.
 The SAN certificate process takes 4 to 8 hours to complete, but it provides the ability to use the CDN with the CDN Domain (that is, the Hostname).
 The SAN Certificate also requires an additional step of [**Domain Control Validation**](/docs/infrastructure/CDN?topic=CDN-completing-domain-control-validation-for-https-with-dv-san) during configuration.
 No cost is associated with using either of these certificates.
-Please refer to the [Troubleshooting document](/docs/infrastructure/CDN?topic=CDN-troubleshooting#what-is-the-expected-behavior-when-loading-the-cname-or-hostname-on-your-browser-for-the-supported-protocols-) to understand the implication of selecting a given Certificate type.
+Refer to the [Troubleshooting document](/docs/infrastructure/CDN?topic=CDN-troubleshooting#what-is-the-expected-behavior-when-loading-the-cname-or-hostname-on-your-browser-for-the-supported-protocols-) to understand the implication of selecting a given Certificate type.

 The Origin Host also must have its own SSL certificate for the CDN hostname, and it must be signed by a recognized Certificate Authority (CA).